Why You Need Multiple Document Signatures in .NET

-4. Digital Assets: If you plan to use digital or image signatures, prepare any certificates or image files you’ll need.
+4. Optional Assets: If you’re planning digital or image signatures, prepare your certificates or image files

 Setting Up Your Project Environment